NationalBankBelgium/stark/CONTRIBUTING.md

 TODO add project structure details

 ## Building from source
-If you want to build Stark from source, you need to:
+If you want to build Stark from source, you need to jump through some hoops (for now).

+In all cases:
 * install NodeJS (6.0.0+) and npm (5.3.0+)
 * clone this git repository
+* install dependencies at root level: `npm install`

+If you want to modify the starter:
+* go to the starter's folder: `cd starter`
+* install dependencies for the starter: `npm install`

+If you want to modify the build:
+* go to the build package folder: `cd packages/build`
+* install dependencies for the build: `npm install`
-* ...
+* make your changes
+* run the build to generate the contents in the dist folder: `npm run build`
+* pack the newly built build
+  * go to the dist/packages/stark-build folder: `cd dist/packages/stark-build`
+  * pack the contents: `npm pack`
+* now you can test with the starter

-* start hacking :)
+Start hacking :)

-TODO: review/complete; see #30

 ## Releasing a version
 * commit all changes to include in the release